hibahnav/shiny_technical_test/README.md

 To complete this stage, please create a date range input widget in the app UI (note: you do not need to implement the server-side functionality yet; simply add the UI element).
 You may find the `shiny::dateRangeInput` function helpful for this task.

+Here is the desired functionality:

+1. **[REQ|5]** Add an additional UI element to the user input widget (left-side of the application) that allows the user to select a date range (minimum and maximum date).
+Do not implement the server-side functionality yet!

-**Upon completion of this stage, commit your changes to Git, with the commit message "Add date range UI".**
+**[REQ|2] Upon completion of this stage, commit your changes to Git, with the commit message "Add date range UI".**

 ## Stage 4 - Implementing server-side functionality of the date range widget